Roxanna Panufnik

 "I consulted my good friend, the Rev. Canon Michael Hampel, and he suggested the idea of interpolating the Ave Maria with the Magnificat – as those words of the Archangel Gabriel telling Mary that she was carrying God's son must have been utmost in her mind for the Magnificat, which is her response to that awesome news – the words she says when she visits her cousin Elizabeth.
 Piecing the two texts together, they have very close associations – it seemed a very natural thing to do.
 The piece is dedicated to the two commissioning choirs, Exultate Singers and St Mark's Episcopal Church Choir in Philadelphia, with thanks for our very happy continuing collaborations."

 Garsington Opera commissioned Panufnik's people's opera Silver Birch and gave the world premiere on 28 July 2017.
 With a libretto by writer Jessica Duchen this celebration of music, drama, poetry and dance brought together 180 performers on the stage and in the pit, from local schools and the community, working alongside professional soloists, Pinewood Group and the Garsington Opera Orchestra.
 Karen Gillingham, Creative Director of Garsington Opera's Learning & Participation Programme directed and Douglas Boyd, Garsington Opera's Artistic Director, conducted.
 Inspired by the timeless themes of war and relationships affected by it, the opera draws upon Siegfried Sassoon's poems and the testimony of a British soldier, who served recently in Iraq, to illustrate the human tragedies of conflicts past and present.

 Panufnik was the inaugural Associate Composer with the London Mozart Players, 2012–2015.
 She is also a Vice-President of the Joyful Company of Singers.

 In 2023, Panufnik was one of twelve composers asked to write a new piece for the coronation of Charles III and Camilla.
 Her setting of the Sanctus, Coronation Sanctus, was performed during the Eucharist.

 In 2024, Panufnik received the Ivor Novello Award for Outstanding Works Collection at The Ivors Classical Awards.
+She was appointed Officer of the Order of the British Empire (OBE) in the 2026 Birthday Honours for services to music and to charity.